-John W. Bardo has been the Chancellor of Western Carolina University since 1995.
-Dr. Bardo holds a doctorate in sociology from the Ohio State University.
-He currently speaks widely on issues of technology in education and the role of higher education in economic and community development.
-During the last several years, Western Carolina University has made significant strides in becoming a nationally-recognized center for teaching and learning.
+John W. Bardo was the Chancellor of Western Carolina University from 1995 to 2011.
+Dr. Bardo held a doctorate in sociology from the Ohio State University and would regularly speak on issues of technology in education and the role of higher education in economic and community development.
+During his tenure, Western Carolina University made significant strides in becoming a nationally-recognized center for teaching and learning.

-The new running track/soccer field complex, located on the site of the previous track, includes a complete replacement of the track, a new soccer field in the track's infield, lighting, locker rooms for men and women, a 1,200-seat grandstand, restrooms, a concession and storage building, and a footbridge across Cullowhee Creek.
+The new running track/soccer field complex was opened in 2005.
+It is located on the site of the previous track, includes a complete replacement of the track, a new soccer field in the track's infield, lighting, locker rooms for men and women, a 1,200-seat grandstand, restrooms, a concession and storage building, and a footbridge across Cullowhee Creek.

 Western has begun developing its "Millennial Campus" on the west side of N.C.
 Highway 107.
 The new campus will seek public/private partnerships, incubate small businesses, and utilize existing electronics infrastructure to support economic development efforts.
 WCU plans to develop both the recently acquired property and portions of its existing campus into multiple-use neighborhoods that will become home to a mix of academic buildings, research facilities, business, industry and housing.
 Through the Millennial Initiative, partners from the university, private industry and government will conduct research and development into scientific and technological innovations that have commercial applications.

 The North Carolina Center for the Advancement of Teaching was built to recognize and support outstanding North Carolina public school teachers.
 Since 1985, it has emerged as a national model for the enhancement of teaching as an art and a profession, providing dynamic study and advanced learning opportunities for teachers.